JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_2.md

 Jesus' Spirit of Truth--its work and effects

-On the night before the crucifixion, Jesus addressed the apostles: "If I go not away, the new teacher cannot come into your hearts.
+On the night before the crucifixion, Jesus addressed the apostles: “If I go not away, the new teacher cannot come into your hearts.
 I must be divested of this mortal body and be restored to my place on high before I can send this spirit teacher to live in your souls and lead your spirits into the truth.
-And when my spirit comes to indwell you, it will illuminate the difference between sin and righteousness and will enable you to judge wisely in your hearts concerning them."
+And when my spirit comes to indwell you, it will illuminate the difference between sin and righteousness and will enable you to judge wisely in your hearts concerning them.”
 (1951)

-"When I have been delivered from this investment of mortal nature, I will be able to return as a spirit indweller of each of you and of all other believers in this gospel of the kingdom.
-In this way the Son of Man will become a spiritual incarnation in the souls of all true believers."
+“When I have been delivered from this investment of mortal nature, I will be able to return as a spirit indweller of each of you and of all other believers in this gospel of the kingdom.
+In this way the Son of Man will become a spiritual incarnation in the souls of all true believers.”
 (1953)

-The chief purpose of the Spirit of Truth--to foster awareness of its chief purpose: "The chief purpose in living is in doing the Father's will."
+The chief purpose of the Spirit of Truth--to foster awareness of its chief purpose: “The chief purpose in living is in doing the Father's will.”
 (1951)

-"If you would follow after me when I leave you, put forth your earnest efforts to live in accordance with the spirit of my teachings and with the ideal of my life--the doing of my Father's will."
+“If you would follow after me when I leave you, put forth your earnest efforts to live in accordance with the spirit of my teachings and with the ideal of my life--the doing of my Father's will.”
 (1953)

-"Jesus gives peace to his fellow doers of the will of God but not on the order of the joys and satisfactions of this material world.
+“Jesus gives peace to his fellow doers of the will of God but not on the order of the joys and satisfactions of this material world.
 The peace which Michael (Jesus) gives his children on earth is that very peace which filled his own soul when he himself lived the mortal life in the flesh and on this very world.
 The peace of Jesus is the joy and satisfaction of a God-knowing individual who has achieved the triumph of learning fully how to do the will of God while living the mortal life in the flesh.
-The peace of Jesus' mind was founded on an absolute human faith in the actuality of the divine Father's wise and sympathetic overcare."
+The peace of Jesus' mind was founded on an absolute human faith in the actuality of the divine Father's wise and sympathetic overcare.”
 (1954)

-"The Master knew all that was to befall him, and he was unafraid.
-After he had bestowed this peace upon each of his followers, he could consistently say, "Let not your heart be troubled, neither let it be afraid."
+“The Master knew all that was to befall him, and he was unafraid.
+After he had bestowed this peace upon each of his followers, he could consistently say, ”Let not your heart be troubled, neither let it be afraid."
 (1955)

-"The peace of Jesus is, then, the peace and assurance of a son who fully believes that his career for time and eternity is safely and wholly in the care and keeping of an all-wise, all-loving, and all-powerful spirit Father.
-And this is, indeed, a peace which passes the understanding of mortal mind, but which can be enjoyed to the full by the believing human heart."
+“The peace of Jesus is, then, the peace and assurance of a son who fully believes that his career for time and eternity is safely and wholly in the care and keeping of an all-wise, all-loving, and all-powerful spirit Father.
+And this is, indeed, a peace which passes the understanding of mortal mind, but which can be enjoyed to the full by the believing human heart.”
 (1955)

 # At Gethsemane:
 Personal farewell admonitions by Jesus to the apostles

 To John:

-Jesus: "You will learn to love your brethren more when you first learn to love their Father in heaven more, and after you have become truly more interested in their welfare in time and in eternity."
+Jesus: “You will learn to love your brethren more when you first learn to love their Father in heaven more, and after you have become truly more interested in their welfare in time and in eternity.”
 (1955)

-To James: "When the new teacher comes, let him teach you the poise of compassion and that sympathetic tolerance which is born of sublime confidence in me and of perfect submission to the Father's will.
+To James: “When the new teacher comes, let him teach you the poise of compassion and that sympathetic tolerance which is born of sublime confidence in me and of perfect submission to the Father's will.
 Dedicate your life to the demonstration of that combined human affection and divine dignity of the God-knowing and Son-believing disciple.
-And all who thus live will reveal the gospel even in the manner of their death."
+And all who thus live will reveal the gospel even in the manner of their death.”
 (1958)

-To Philip, the materialist: "And then, when you are blessed with spiritual vision, go forth to your work, dedicating your life to the cause of leading mankind to search for God and to seek eternal realities with the eye of spiritual faith and not with the eyes of the material mind.
+To Philip, the materialist: “And then, when you are blessed with spiritual vision, go forth to your work, dedicating your life to the cause of leading mankind to search for God and to seek eternal realities with the eye of spiritual faith and not with the eyes of the material mind.
 Remember, Philip, you have a great mission on earth, for the world is filled with those who look at life just as you have tended to.
 You have a great work to do, and when it is finished in faith, you shall come to me in my kingdom, and I will take great pleasure in showing you that which eye has not seen, ear heard, nor the mortal mind conceived.
 In the meantime, become as a little child in the kingdom of the spirit and permit me, as the spirit of the new teacher, to lead you forward in the spiritual kingdom.
 And in this way will I be able to do much for you which I was not able to accomplish when I sojourned with you as a mortal of the realm.
-And always remember, Philip, he who has seen me has seen the Father."
+And always remember, Philip, he who has seen me has seen the Father.”
 (1960)

-To Nathaniel, the intellectual: "You should learn that the expression of even a good thought must be modulated in accordance with the intellectual status and spiritual development of the hearer.
+To Nathaniel, the intellectual: “You should learn that the expression of even a good thought must be modulated in accordance with the intellectual status and spiritual development of the hearer.
 Sincerity is most serviceable in the work of the kingdom when it is wedded to discretion.
 If you would learn to work with your brethren, you might accomplish more permanent things, but if you find yourself going off in quest of those who think as you do, in that event dedicate your life to proving that the God-knowing disciple can become a kingdom builder even when alone in the world and wholly isolated from his fellow believers.
-I know you will be faithful to the end, and I will some day welcome you to the enlarged service of my kingdom on high."
+I know you will be faithful to the end, and I will some day welcome you to the enlarged service of my kingdom on high.”
 (1960)

 # The last hour before Jesus' arrest

-"David Zebedee and John Mark took Jesus to one side and revealed that they had kept Judas under observation for several days, and that they knew he intended to betray him into the hands of his enemies.
-Jesus listened to them but only said: "My friends, nothing can happen to the Son of Man unless the Father in heaven so wills.
+“David Zebedee and John Mark took Jesus to one side and revealed that they had kept Judas under observation for several days, and that they knew he intended to betray him into the hands of his enemies.
+Jesus listened to them but only said: ”My friends, nothing can happen to the Son of Man unless the Father in heaven so wills.
 Let not your hearts be troubled; all things will work together for the glory of God and the salvation of men."
 (1966)

-At Gethsemane: "Falling down on the ground, Jesus again prayed: '"Father, I know it is possible to avoid this cup--all things are possible with you--but I have come to do your will, and while this is a bitter cup, I would drink it if it is your will.'"
-And when he had thus prayed, a mighty angel came down by his side and, speaking to him, touched him and strengthened him."
+At Gethsemane: “Falling down on the ground, Jesus again prayed: '”Father, I know it is possible to avoid this cup--all things are possible with you--but I have come to do your will, and while this is a bitter cup, I would drink it if it is your will.'“ And when he had thus prayed, a mighty angel came down by his side and, speaking to him, touched him and strengthened him.”
 (1968)

-"And now, O Father, if this cup may not pass, then would I drink it.
-Not my will, but yours, be done."
+“And now, O Father, if this cup may not pass, then would I drink it.
+Not my will, but yours, be done.”
 (1968)

-"Just now the apostles were about to witness new evidences of his humanity.
-Just before the greatest of all the revelations of his divinity, his resurrection, must now come the greatest proofs of his mortal nature--his humiliation and crucifixion."
+“Just now the apostles were about to witness new evidences of his humanity.
+Just before the greatest of all the revelations of his divinity, his resurrection, must now come the greatest proofs of his mortal nature--his humiliation and crucifixion.”
 (1968)

-"Each time Jesus prayed in the garden, his humanity laid a firmer faith-hold upon his divinity; his human will more completely became one with the divine will of his Father.
-Among other words spoken to him by the mighty angel was the message that the Father desired his Son to finish his earth bestowal by passing through the creature experience of death just as all mortal creatures must experience material dissolution in passing from the existence of time into the progression of eternity."
+“Each time Jesus prayed in the garden, his humanity laid a firmer faith-hold upon his divinity; his human will more completely became one with the divine will of his Father.
+Among other words spoken to him by the mighty angel was the message that the Father desired his Son to finish his earth bestowal by passing through the creature experience of death just as all mortal creatures must experience material dissolution in passing from the existence of time into the progression of eternity.”
 (1969)

-"While no mortal can presume to understand the thoughts and feelings of the incarnate Son of God at such a time as this, we know that he endured great anguish and suffered untold sorrow, for the perspiration rolled off his face in great drops.
-He was at last convinced that the Father intended to allow natural events to take their course; he was fully determined to employ none of his sovereign power as the supreme head of a universe to save himself."
+“While no mortal can presume to understand the thoughts and feelings of the incarnate Son of God at such a time as this, we know that he endured great anguish and suffered untold sorrow, for the perspiration rolled off his face in great drops.
+He was at last convinced that the Father intended to allow natural events to take their course; he was fully determined to employ none of his sovereign power as the supreme head of a universe to save himself.”
 (1969)

 Why would the Father allow his Son to be crucified?
 At this point in time Jesus and his apostles could have fled to the security of Philip's kingdom east of the Jordan or even into Phonecia.